 In this deliverable, we study the current state of the Virtual Reality industry and analyse the potential evolution of the technology.
-We then explain why WORTECS objectives of high bandwidth and low latency wireless transmission are necessary and invaluable for developing the full potential of multiuser high quality Virtual Reality.
+We then explain why WORTECS objectives of high bandwidth and low latency wireless transmission are necessary and invaluable for developing the full potential of multiuser high quality Virtual Reality, eventually we provide evaluation of the impact of wireless XR solutions on the user experience.